akalnay/Determination/ReadMe.md

 // This test requires that a different value is returned whenever a request for the current
 // date-time is made.
 This is with the intent of simulating the passage of time.
 // In the test, time is incremented by 10 minute intervals; if the starting time is at noon,
-// then the next time that the current time is requested it will be 10 minutes after
+// then the next time that the current date-time is requested it will be 10 minutes after
 // that and so on.
 public async Task WhenTheCountdownTimerStops_ThenTheCurrentDateTimeIsTheDesignatedStopTime() {